w3c/webappsec/specs/subresourceintegrity/spec.markdown

 eligible for integrity checks.
 {:.note}

-One should note that being a [privileged context][] (e.g. HTTPS) is not necessary for the use of integrity validation.
-Because resource integrity is only an application level security tool, and it does not change the security state of the user agent, a privileged context is unnecessary.
-However, if integrity is used in an [unprivileged context][] (e.g. HTTP), authors should be aware that the integrity provides <em>no security guarantees</em> at all.
-For these reasons, authors SHOULD deliver integrity metadata to privileged contexts for resources on a [potentially secure origin][].
+One should note that being a [privileged document][] (e.g. a document delivered over HTTPS) is not necessary for the use of integrity validation.
+Because resource integrity is only an application level security tool, and it does not change the security state of the user agent, a privileged document is unnecessary.
+However, if integrity is used in an [unprivileged document][] (e.g. a document delivered over HTTP), authors should be aware that the integrity provides <em>no security guarantees at all</em>.
+For this reason, authors should only deliver integrity metadata on a [potentially secure origin][].
 See [Unprivileged contexts remain unprivileged][] for more discussion.

 {:.note}

 [uri-origin]: http://tools.ietf.org/html/rfc6454#section-4